BrayOOi/simple-vanilla-app/README.md

 ## Vanilla JavaScript App

-This vanilla JS (actually TS) app is built without any major modern Front-End frameworks, and only used a handful of libraries including TS, webpack and immer for better readability and benefits from modern Front End code structure.
+This vanilla JS (actually TS) app is built without any major modern Front-End frameworks, and only used a handful of libraries including TS, webpack and immer for better readability and clarity of modular Front End code structure.

 This vanilla JS app attempts to replicate React's style of working with Front-End (eg. Container and Presentational Components, re-rendering, unidirectional data flow and a Redux store), and some ideas such as reducers, hooks, actions, dispatch, store, and store rehydrating.